 WNV has the potential to impact natural controls of diseases and pests, which may result in effects to agriculture, other human enterprises, or general ecological states.
 It is undocumented in the scientific literature whether or not West Nile has or will positively or negatively impact these controls.
 None of the species that appear to suffer during WNV outbreaks are considered to be extremely beneficial to agriculture, for example.
 In fact, crows have a long history of being pests for many forms of agriculture.
 None of the impacted species are known to be ecological keystone species, either.
-The few endangered species impact on raptors, that could lead to ecological shifts, as raptors often fill top of the food chain positions.
+The few endangered species impacted by WNV to date have been discussed above.
+If WNV does indeed have a major impact on raptors, that could lead to ecological shifts, as raptors often fill top of the food chain positions.
 The importance of top-down controls on food chains has long been the subject of intense ecological study and discussion.
 Forecasts of any potential impacts would only be reasonable for specific instances in specific settings, however, and is beyond the scope of this discussion.